Ask the Founder: The Continuum of Rum Part I

 Now, 11 years into owning my own rum company, I am simply psyched when people step onto the continuum, wherever they start.
 The only thing I can say with absolute decisiveness is that in 5 years, they probably won’t like the same rums they like today, and 10 years from now, they may not like the same rums they liked at year five.
 Palates evolve.
 On occasion, we crave something new and different.

 I have had so many experiences with rum over the last three decades, and everything has been moving along the continuum in that time period.
 Many of my favorite rums now weren’t even available 15 years ago.

 So when it comes to fostering a love of rum, I recommend two things: If you’re in the industry, be careful how you talk to people.
 There is no right and wrong answer.

 And if you’re new to rum and want to explore it, my best advice is to attend one of the rum festivals and congresses hosted by The Rum Lab in New York (June), San Francisco (September), Miami (February) or Chicago (April).
-Or sit down at the bar of one of the many beautiful rum bars in America like Smuggler’s Cove in San Francisco, Tonga Hut in Los Angeles, Lost Lake in Chicago, The Rum Club in New York City, etc. You’ll get a chance to taste some of the best premium rums in the world and sometimes hear from the people who make them.
+Or sit down at the bar of one of the many beautiful rum bars in America like Smuggler’s Cove in San Francisco, Tonga Hut in Los Angeles, Lost Lake in Chicago, The Rum House in New York City, etc. You’ll get a chance to taste some of the best premium rums in the world and sometimes hear from the people who make them.
 Talk to a bartender who has taken time to become informed, but then form your own opinions.

 Don’t be afraid to make your own decisions about which ones you love.
 You won’t need to take someone else’s word as to what’s good.
 You’ll know what you like.